Soto92/react-playground/supabase-app/README.md

 # Supabase App

-This project is a full-stack application built with Supabase as the backend platform.
+This project is a full-stack application using **Supabase**, with a React frontend and an Express backend.
-It is organized into two independent services:

-- **Frontend:** React (using Rspack)
-- **Backend:** Node.js with Express
-- **Vendor:** Supabase configuration and SQL

----
+The frontend no longer accesses Supabase directly — all database operations now go through the backend.

 ## Demo